 OVI / DUI Tests

-Law enforcement officers in Columbus and central Ohio use several tests when investigating a driver suspected of DUI/OVI.
+Law enforcement officers in Columbus and central Ohio use several tests when investigating a driver suspected of DUI / OVI.
 First, officers do some tests to decide whether a driver should be removed from the vehicle.
-Second, officers administer some DUI/OVI tests after the suspect exits the vehicle to decide whether the suspect should be arrested.
+Second, officers administer some DUI / OVI tests after the suspect exits the vehicle to decide whether the suspect should be arrested.
 Third, officers employ some tests after the arrest to gather additional evidence.
-The tests typically used in Ohio DUI/OVI cases are summarized on this page.
-Each test is described in more detail on additional pages of this site, and the tests are also discussed more thoroughly in the book: I Was Charged With DUI/OVI – Now What?!DUI / OVI Tests Done In The Vehicle
+The tests typically used in Ohio DUI / OVI cases are summarized on this page.
+Each test is described in more detail on additional pages of this site, and the tests are also discussed more thoroughly in the guide: I Was Charged With DUI / OVI – Now What?!DUI / OVI Tests Done In The Vehicle

 The non-standardized tests used in Columbus and central Ohio include reciting a portion of the alphabet, counting backward, and counting fingers in sequence.
 In addition to the field sobriety tests, officers sometimes use a preliminary (portable) breath test at the scene of the investigation.
 Officers who complete the Advanced Roadside Impaired Driving Enforcement (ARIDE) course may also administer a Romberg Balance test (estimating 30 seconds with eyes closed) and a Lack of Convergence (eye crossing) test.
 The field sobriety tests and preliminary breath test aid officers in deciding whether a driver should be arrested for operating a vehicle under the influence.DUI / OVI Tests Given After The Arrest